broadinstitute/cromwell/docs/RuntimeAttributes.md

 ## preemptible

-Passed to JES: "If applicable, preemptible machines may be used for the run."
+Passed to Pipelines API: "If applicable, preemptible machines may be used for the run."

 Take an Int as a value that indicates the maximum number of times Cromwell should request a preemptible machine for this task before defaulting back to a non-preemptible one. eg. With a value of 1, Cromwell will request a preemptible VM, if the VM is preempted, the task will be retried with a non-preemptible VM.